Read the committee members' biographies and registered interests.

 - He is the PI in Sheffield for the Ironman Study.

-Peter is the deputy director of the Global Health and Development Group, Imperial College London, the deputy director of the international Decision Support Initiative (iDSI), an honorary public health consultant at Imperial College Healthcare NHS Trust, and a fellow of the UK's Faculty of Public Health.
+Peter is a public health physician, the director of the Global Health and Development Group, Imperial College London, the deputy director of the international Decision Support Initiative, an honorary public health consultant at Imperial College Healthcare NHS Trust, and a fellow of the UK's Faculty of Public Health.

 His research and public health work has focused on bringing together the health and economic professions, methods, data and analysis in order to improve the use of evidence in priority setting in health, for Tower Hamlets’ Local Authority, the NHS, Public Health England, the UK’s Department for International Development and also overseas in South Africa, Rwanda, Tanzania, Sierra Leone, Zambia and Ethiopia.